-Severe and protracted trauma in childhood can lead to PTSD (post traumatic stress disorder) – like symptoms and full-blown PTSD itself.
+Severe and protracted trauma, as we have seen, can lead to the development of complex PTSD.
 Often, however, this does not become clearly apparent until some way into adulthood, by which time compounding stressors have pushed us ‘over the edge’, so as to speak, and, perhaps in a state of utter desperation, we have sought out medical help and a professional diagnosis.

 If we do indeed develop PTSD, our whole worldview is likely to have become profoundly, radically and fundamentally altered for the worse.

 Our coping abilities will have been completely overwhelmed, leaving us feeling helpless and extremely vulnerable.
 Because of this, we find ourselves living in a world we no longer recognize – a world we perceive to be terrifying and full of danger.
 We never feel safe, constantly feel under threat and see enemies everywhere.
 It feels as if our very survival is endangered which leads us to feel:

 – as if we are in a perpetual state of ‘red-alert‘

 – as if our nervous system stuck in ‘fight or flight’ mode.
 (As I myself have, we may find ourselves shaking, sweating and hyperventilating for no discernible reason, or such a response may be triggered by the smallest of events that most people would find to be totally innocuous).

 Any previous notions and illusions (before the effects of our traumatic experience took hold) that the world is an essentially safe place will have been entirely shattered.